 Natural disasters could significantly damage our mining and production facilities and infrastructure and may cause a contraction in sales to countries adversely affected due to, among other factors, power outages and the destruction of industrial facilities and infrastructure.
 In particular, the Central Andean region, where two of our mines are located, is prone to mudslides and earthquakes of varying magnitudes.
 Due to the El Niño and La Niña weather phenomena, Peru typically experiences extreme weather events that lead to flooding and mudslides, and which could adversely affect our operations.
-In the past, extreme flooding and mudslides in Peru have interrupted the supply of metal concentrates from our mines and the supply of zinc products to our plants.
-In addition, Brazil has been experiencing increasingly unpredictable and severe weather events, including historically heavy rainfall in multiple consecutive years.
+In the past, extreme flooding and mudslides in Peru have interrupted the supply of metal concentrates from our mines and the consecutive years.
 The physical impact of adverse weather events on our business remains uncertain, but we are likely to experience changes in rainfall patterns, increased temperatures, water shortages, rising sea and river levels, lower water levels in rivers due to natural or operational conditions, increased storm frequency and intensity as a result of increasing severity of weather-related events, which may adversely affect our operations.
-For example, Aripuană faced intense fires in its surrounding areas due to the severity of the drought season in the state of Mato Grosso.
-Our local team effectively responded to these events ensuring the safety and stability of operations, but we cannot guarantee that any future natural disasters or events will not adversely affect our operations.
-Although we have certain insurance policies covering damage caused by natural disasters, extensive damage to our properties and facilities and staff casualties due to natural disasters may not be covered by our insurance policies and/or could materially and adversely affect our ability to conduct our operations and, as a result, redu
+For example, Aripuanã faced intense fires in its surrounding areas due to the severity of the drought season in the state of Mato Grosso.
+Our local team effectively responded to these events ensuring the safety and stability of operations, but we cannot guarantee that any future natural disasters or events will not adversely affect our operations and/or could materially and adversely affect our ability to conduct our operations and, as a result, reduce our future operations and, as a result, reduce our future operating results.